frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 This board smallest traces are 0.165mm, most are 0.25mm.
 The goal is to increase the 0.165mm lines to 0.21mm, and every line has at least 0.21mm spacing from each other.

+Feb 1, 2022 - Changed audio amp to MAX98357AETE+T since the previous one
+was so small, traces couldn't exceed 6.3mils, therefore increasing price on the PCB.
+I also improved the ground connections, eliminated some vias, and increased track width/spacing on the audio chip lines

 Question?
 Ask principal maintainer Frank Cohen, fcohen@votsh.com